AnastasiaBK/orthodox/README.md

 # Liturgikon

 Reusable content from liturgical books used by the Orthodox Church to compile services.
-The content is in languages:
+The content is in the languages:

 - English
 - Arabic